Symplectic structure perturbations and continuity of symplectic invariants

 \section{Abstract}

-This paper studies how some symplectic invariants which are born from Hamiltonian Floer theory (e.g. spectral invariant, boundary depth, (partial) symplectic quasi-state) change with respect to symplectic structure perturbations, i.e., new symplectic structures perturbed from a known symplectic structure.
-This paper can be roughly divided into two parts.
-In the first part, we will prove a family of energy estimation inequalities which control the shifts of action functional in the Hamiltonian Floer theory.
-This directly implies an affirmative conclusion on continuity of spectral invariant and boundary depth in several important cases, for instance, the symplectic surface $\Sigma_{g >1}$ or closed symplectic manifold $M$ with $\dim_{\K} H^2(M;\K) = 1$.
-This follows by an application on the rigidity of subsets on symplectic manifolds in terms of heavy or superheavy.
-In the second part, we generalize the construction in the first part to any symplectic manifold.
-Specifically, in order to deal with the change of Novikov ring due to the perturbations, we will construct a (local) family of variant Floer chain complexes over a variant Novikov ring and study its homologies, which takes its inspiration from Ono's construction in \cite{Ono05}.
-We will also prove, in this set-up, a new family of spectral invariant called $t$-spectral invariant is upper semicontinuous.
-This has applications on a quasi-embedding from $\R^{\infty}$ to ${\widetilde {Ham}}(M, \omega)$ under a certain dynamical condition imitating the main result from \cite{Ush13} and several continuity properties of Hofer-Zehnder capacity and spectral capacity.
-Finally, $t$-boundary depth (defined over the local family of variant Floer chain complexes above) is defined and briefly discussed but its continuity property is unknown.
+This paper studies how symplectic invariants created from Hamiltonian Floer theory change under the perturbations of symplectic structures, {\it not necessarily in the same cohomology class}.
+These symplectic invariants include spectral invariants, boundary depth, and (partial) symplectic quasi-states.
+This paper can split into two parts.
+In the first part, we prove some energy estimations which control the shifts of symplectic action functionals.
+These directly imply positive conclusions on the continuity of spectral invariants and boundary depth, in some important cases including any symplectic surface $\Sigma_{g \geq1}$ and any closed symplectic manifold $M$ with $\dim_{\K} H^2(M; \mathcal K) = 1$.
+This follows by applications on some rigidity of the subsets of a symplectic manifold in terms of heaviness and superheaviness, as well as on the continuity property of some symplectic capacities.
+In the second part, we generalize the construction in the first part to any closed symplectic manifold.
+In particular, to deal with the change of Novikov rings from symplectic structure perturbations, we construct a family of variant Floer chain complexes over a common Novikov-type ring.
+In this set-up, we define a new family of spectral invariants called $t$-spectral invariants, and prove that they are upper semicontinuous under the symplectic structure perturbations.
+This implies a quasi-isometric embedding from $(\R^{\infty}, |-|_{\infty})$ to $({\widetilde {\Ham}}(M, \omega), |-|_{H})$ under some dynamical assumption, imitating the main result from \cite{Ush13}.